btholt/complete-intro-to-react-v8/lessons/04-core-react-concepts/D-custom-hooks.md

 const [breeds] = useBreedList(animal);
 ```

 That should be enough!
-Now you should have breeds being populated everything you change animal!
+Now you should have breeds being populated every time you change animal!
 (Do note we haven't implemented the submit button yet though.)

 > 🏁 [Click here to see the state of the project up until now: 06-custom-hooks][step]